mmmurray/graphql-dojo/README.md

 npm test
 ```

-Just like the last exercise, there are several tests in `test/exercise-3.test.js` which are failing.
-Your task is once again to make all of the tests pass.
+Just like the last exercise, there is a failing test to fix in `test/exercise-3.test.js`.

 Open the `src/server/types.graphql` file and add a `location` field to the `Station` type that returns a `Location` type with a `latitude` and `longitude` field.